 A Neighbourhood Plan (NP) sets out policies in relation to the development and use of land in the area – in this case, Danbury Parish.
 The Danbury NP will be a very important document which the government will consider in all planning decisions in the parish.
-The NP must be drafted by local people who are recognised as representatives of the community, and if it is approved by a referendum in the parish, it is expected to shape planning decisions and form part of the Chelmsford Local Plan that is currently being developed by Chelmsford City Council – for the next 18 years (2018-2036).
+The NP must be drafted by local people who are recognised as representatives of the community, and if it is approved by a referendum in the parish, it is expected to shape planning decisions and form part of the Chelmsford Local Plan was adopted on 27th May 2020.

 Please scroll down for answers to some frequently asked questions about the Danbury NP:

 A Neighbourhood Plan is an opportunity for local people to have a say in what to protect and where to build in their parish over the long term.
 The process is enshrined in law.
 Whilst land development is probably the main topic that we in Danbury are concerned with, the NP will also consider environmental issues, transport, leisure facilities and all aspects of village life.